CKStudios2018/HiTWorld-skills/docs/forking/README.md

   Another theoretical, yet untrue process, is the sounds.
 HiT World should, like any good game, have a sound engine.
 Instead, we slapped the music file onto our `player` object. *You are always the player, so you'll always hear the music*

   Please, for your own sake, use or create your own sound engine.

+## The updated patch

+HiT World has been patched to use a tilemap in v0.9.2 - A newer version of the files to download will be available to download soon!